KeshavGulati/nanoGPT/README.md

 ```

 ### Positional Embeddings
 In order for the model to be able to understand the relationship between the characters with respect to their position, we use another lookup table with learnable parameters.
-The dimensions of the table are $\text{MAX\_CONTEXT\_LENGTH} \times \text{EMB\_SIZE}$.
+The dimensions of the table are MAX_CONTEXT_LENGTH $\times$ EMB_SIZE.

 ### Time Dimension
 The time dimension in transformers refers to the context length we look at for each character.
 This helps in randomizing the training, but still maintaining some important patterns found in the data.